 Craven tried his hand at directing a humor-horror hybrid with 1995's Vampire in Brooklyn starring Eddie Murphy and Angela Bassett.
 But he enjoyed one of his biggest hits the following year as the director of Scream, a horror film that played with and made fun of many of the genre's standard tropes and tricks.
 Written by Kevin Williamson and starring Neve Campbell, Courteney Cox and David Arquette, the movie brought in more than $100 million and spawned several sequels.

 In 1999, Craven stepped away from horror completely for the well-received drama Music of the Heart starring Meryl Streep.
 Streep played a music teacher working with young urban students in the film, and she received an Academy Award nomination for her work.
-Red Eye (2005) proved to be another departure from his standard fare for Craven.
+He also directed Red Eye (2005), a suspense thriller about a young woman (Rachel McAdams) who gets caught up in an assassination plot, which proved to be another departure from Craven's standard fare.

 Craven returned to the genre that made him famous in 2010 with My Soul to Take, which he wrote and directed.
 In an interview with Variety, he described the movie as "a coming-of-age horror film."
 The following year, Craven returned to the popular Scream franchise to direct its fourth installment.